 Steak Mince is minced from whole cuts of our 100% Pasture-fed beef.
 The texture is finer than our standard mince, and is leaner with typically...View full product details

 The Tri Tip goes by a so many different names, and can be described in so many different ways depending on where you are in...View full product details

 Brisket is a hidden gem.
 It is taken from the lower breast of the animal, and is large, flat cut of meat that is usually...View full product details

 This steak is usually from the thick flank .
 We cut it thinly into strips, so it can cook quickly.This steak needs to be cooked quickly, to ensure it...View full product details

 Steaks for stewing come from the parts of the animal that do more work, that are packed with the most flavour, but which need to...View full product details

 If you want to try a wide range of our products and fill up the freezer with easy to cook and delicious beef, then we...View full product details

 Price per whole tongue, average 1.6kg.
 Sold frozen.View full product details

 Beef skirt is one of the most flavourful cuts of beef, Skirt steak is tough, however, so the best way to cook it is very quickly over...View full product details

 Grass-fed beef bones, ideal for making stock and beef bone broth.
-Sold frozen.View full product details
+If you would like larger bones for dogs please request in comments.
+Sold frozen....View full product details